fullmetaltac/interview-notes/devops/git.md

 refs
 ```

-The convention is that repositories ending in ‘.git’ are bare repositories.
+The convention is that repositories ending in '.git' are bare repositories.
 We can see that there is no working directory in the hello.git repo.
 Essentially it is nothing but the .git directory of a non-bare repo.

 ## Lab 47: Adding a Remote Repository

 Add the bare repository as a remote to our original repository.
-Let’s add the hello.git repo to our original repo.
+Let's add the hello.git repo to our original repo.

 ```shell
 cd hello